do-community/cloud_haiku/_haikus/heart.md

 author: Asi Meir

 My heart holds all of my emotions,<br>
-they change like the waters of the sea,<br>
+they change like the water in the sea,<br>
-but I as a viewr can be still<br>
+but I as a viewr remain still<br>